Húsafell Stone

 2. lift the stone onto a big stone in the northern wall of the pen.
 Snorri’s name is engraved here — though it’s now difficult to see after centuries of erosion.

 3. Finally, for Fullsterkur status, the lifter must pick and carry the stone around the sheep pen without putting it down.
-One revolution of the pen is approximately 35 meters (115ft).
+One revolution of the pen is approximately 35 meters (115 feet).

 The plaque describing the tests of strength